rowanc1/lecture-python-intro/lectures/cons_smooth.md

 ## Overview

-In this lecture, we'll study a famous model of the "consumption function" that Milton Friedman {cite}`Friedman1956` and Robert Hall {cite}`Hall1978`)  proposed to fit some empirical data patterns that the original  Keynesian consumption function  described in this QuantEcon lecture {doc}`geometric series <geom_series>`  missed.
+In this lecture, we'll study a famous model of the "consumption function" that Milton Friedman {cite}`Friedman1956` and Robert Hall {cite}`Hall1978`)  proposed to fit some empirical data patterns that the original  Keynesian consumption function  described in this QuantEcon lecture [geometric series](geom_series.md)  missed.

 We'll study what is often  called the "consumption-smoothing model."

-We'll use  matrix multiplication and matrix inversion, the same tools that we used in this QuantEcon lecture {doc}`present values <pv>`.
+We'll use  matrix multiplication and matrix inversion, the same tools that we used in this QuantEcon lecture [present values](pv.md).

-Formulas presented in  {doc}`present value formulas<pv>` are at the core of the consumption-smoothing model because we shall use them to define a consumer's "human wealth".
+Formulas presented in  [present value formulas](pv.md) are at the core of the consumption-smoothing model because we shall use them to define a consumer's "human wealth".

 The  key idea that inspired Milton Friedman was that a person's non-financial income, i.e., his or her wages from working, can be viewed as a dividend stream from ''human capital''